 Start: Neyland (parking next to the marina)

-At Haverford West there are many places to eat, but we walked up to the castle and picknicked there.
+Haverfordwest is an ancient port, that sits on the River Cleddau.
+You’ll find many places to eat, but we walked up to the castle and picknicked there.

 Llys y Fran Country Park

 Be warned there’s a fast and steep descent down in front of the dam, followed by an equally gruelling climb back up to the visitors’ centre.
+Plus, you can also expect some sharp hairpin bends.

 PIN FOR LATER: 4 Fabulous family bike rides in Pembrokeshire